 Your Consultation with Immigration Attorney Nassim Arzani

-How Much Does Family-Based Immigration Cost in Orange County?
+How Much Does Family-Based Immigration Cost in Los Angeles?

 Nassim Arzani is committed and capable of helping to effectively and efficiently navigate the process of family-based immigration.
 The process is complex and it isn’t always fair, but Nassim is here to help keep families together in the United States.
 For the uninformed, there may be many unforeseen expenses.
 For instance, the most common minimum annual income required to sponsor a spouse for a marriage-based green card is $21,550.
 The income requirements increase based on family size.
 During your personal consultation, Nassim will learn the details of your situation and quote you a reasonable cost.